The importance of staying well hydrated while you are running or engaging in other strenuous physical activity cannot be emphasized enough.

 When purchasing a hydration bladder, you may be overwhelmed by the dizzying number of options available on the market.

 Hopefully this article has helped to narrow down and simplify the choices for you.
 But to help you further, here are the most important features you should consider when selecting a hydration bladder.

-You want to carry enough water for the activity for which you plan to use your hydration bladder.
-But you don’t want to carry so much water that it becomes a strain on your back and you end up and the close of your activity with a bunch of left over, unused water.
+You want a bladder that can carry enough water for the activity you have planned.
+But you don’t want to carry so much water that it becomes a strain on your back and you end up at the close of your activity with a bunch of left over, unused water.

-The closing mechanism is arguably one of the most frequently used parts of the hydration bladder, so make sure that you select one that suits your tastes and preferences.
+The closing mechanism is arguably one of the most frequently used parts of the hydration bladder.
+Make sure that you select one that suits your tastes and preferences.
 For instance, if you frequently refill water from public drinking sources, make sure the opening of the bladder you choose can do that easily.

 Ease of Cleaning